ABZ-Aaron/Reddit-API-Pipeline/instructions/docker_airflow.md

 To start our pipeline, we need to kick off Airflow which requires a couple more prerequisite steps.

-1. If using Windows, you may need to make a small update to the `docker-compose.yaml` file.
-The following may work.
+1. If using Windows, you may need to make a small update to the below line in the `docker-compose.yaml` file.
 Here we are mounting our aws credentials file on to a docker container.

     ```yaml
-    # Replace this...
     - $HOME/.aws/credentials:/home/airflow/.aws/credentials:ro

-    # With this...
-     - %UserProfile%\.aws\credentials:/home/airflow/.aws/credentials:ro
     ```

 1. Increase CPU and Memory in Docker Desktop resource settings to whatever you think your PC can handle.